AgoraIO/agora_doc_source/en-US/markdown/Video/web_sdk_mobile_known_issues.md

 <details>
-<summary>iOS 15.x: After the user wears a Bluetooth headset, the audio may be significantly distorted</summary>
+<summary>iOS 15.x: If a user wears a Bluetooth headset, the audio may be significantly distorted</summary>
 <p>

 **Impact**: All browsers and apps that use WkWebView on iOS 15.x, such as Safari and Chrome.